alexpolt/alexpolt.github.io/src/link.md

-##A better alternative to shared_ptr for shared ownership
+##A Better Alternative to shared_ptr for Shared Ownership

   *shared_ptr* is notorious for the problems it brings into the codebase.
 The idea is neat and simple - reference counting.
 But, as the complexity and size of the code grows, two questions